Manage task configuration

 Example task configuration files

-YAML files in the checkout are the serialized to YAML.
-Here are a few examples of task configuration items.
+YAML files in the checkout are the serialized to YAML (or list of those).

 override_values: